What Are Medicare Supplement Guaranteed-Issue Rights?

 What happens: Within 12 months of joining Medicare Advantage you decide you want to switch to Original Medicare.

-What you can do with guaranteed issue: As early as 60 calendar days before the date your coverage will end but no later than 63 days after your coverage ends, you have the right to buy any Medicare Supplement policy that is sold in your state by any insurance company.
+What you can do with guaranteed issue: As early as 60 calendar days before the date your coverage will end but no later than 63 days after your coverage ends, you have the right to buy any Medicare Supplement insurance plan that is sold in your state by any insurance company.

-What happens: In less than a year, you decide you want to switch back to your Medicare Supplement plan.
+What happens: In less than a year, you decide you want to switch back to your Medicare Supplement insurance plan.

-What happens: Your Medicare Supplement goes bankrupt and you lose coverage through no fault of your own, or your Medicare Supplement company hasn’t followed the rules or misled you.
+What happens: Your Medicare Supplement company goes bankrupt and you lose coverage through no fault of your own, or your Medicare Supplement company hasn’t followed the rules or misled you.

 The product and service descriptions, if any, provided on these eHealth Insurance Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.